usnistgov/hyperspy_tutorial/instructions/index.rst

 Prerequisites
 -------------

-For participation in the session, a basic familiarity with Python and command line tools will be helpful, but not strictly required.
+No prior knowledge of Python is required for this workshop but a basic familiarity with Python will be helpful.
 You will need to follow the instructions below to install HyperSpy using either the Anaconda Python distribution (Windows, Mac, or Linux), or the pre-compiled "bundle" installer (only available on Windows).